• info@al-dirassa.com

 1. Important Travel Documents

-Before anything else, organise your documents correctly.
-Losing a single paper can cause delays or stress.
+Before anything else, organise your documents carefully.
+Losing even a single paper can cause delays or unnecessary stress.

 Must-carry documents: